wmorgan/dcos-docs/1.7/administration/monitoring.md

 ## Troubleshooting

 If you have any problems, you can check if the diagnostics service is running by SSH’ing to the Mesos leading master and checking the systemd status of the `dcos-ddt.service`.

-## That's It!
-That's it for the system health addition to the DC/OS ecosystem.
-We're going to be adding many more features in upcoming releases to DC/OS, stay tuned to this blog for more information.